-DSS is mandated to develop a strategic plan, consistent with the State's long-term care plan, to rebalance the Medicaid LTSS system.
-In developing the plan, DSS must include providers representing in-home, institutional, and community settings and may contract with nursing facilities and home and community-based providers to implement the Plan.
-The new law permits DSS to waive DPH codes regulating nursing facilities, residential care homes, and assisted living service agencies if (1) a regulated provider requires such a waiver to carry out the strategic plan and (2) the DSS commissioner determines that the waiver will not endanger the health or safety of the provider's residents or clients.
-The new law exempts from the general Certificate of Need moratorium on new nursing facility beds those beds relocated to a new facility to meet priority needs identified in the strategic plan.
+This Public Act mandated DSS to develop a strategic plan, consistent with the State's long-term care plan, to rebalance the Medicaid LTSS system.
+In developing the plan, DSS included providers representing in-home, institutional, and community settings and contracted with nursing facilities and home and community-based providers to implement the Plan.
+The law permits DSS to waive the Department of Public Health (DPH) codes regulating nursing facilities, residential care homes, and assisted living service agencies if (1) a regulated provider requires such a waiver to carry out the strategic plan and (2) the DSS Commissioner determines that the waiver will not endanger the health or safety of the provider's residents or clients.
+The law exempts from the general Certificate of Need moratorium on new nursing facility beds those beds relocated to a new facility to meet priority needs identified in the strategic plan.